XRPLF/XRPL-Standards/XLS-0056d-batch/README.md

 This field operates similarly to [multisign](https://xrpl.org/docs/concepts/accounts/multi-signing/) on the XRPL.
 It is only needed if multiple accounts' transactions are included in the `Batch` transaction; otherwise, the normal transaction signature provides the same security guarantees.

-Every account that has at least one inner transaction, excluding the outer account (if applicable), must have a `BatchSigners` field.
+This field must be provided if more than one account has inner transactions included in the `Batch`.
+In that case, this field must contain signatures from all accounts whose inner transactions are included, excluding the account signing the outer transaction (if applicable).

+If all inner transactions are from the same account, this field must be omitted, as the `TxnSignature` field (the normal transaction signature field) will be used instead.

+Each object in this array contains the following fields:

 |FieldName | Required? | JSON Type | Internal Type |
 |:---------|:-----------|:---------------|:------------|